 The Altan Nar Gold Project is located in Bayankhongor province in Mongolia, approximately 16km north of Erdene's Bayan Khundii Gold Project.
-Erdene received the 4,669 hectare Altan Nar mining license including the Altan Nar gold, silver, lead and zinc resource, on March 5, 2020 from the Mineral Resource and Petroleum Authority of Mongolia, through the conversion of its legacy Tsenker Nomin exploration license.
-On January 1, 2015, having received the initial resource estimate for the Altan Nar prospect, the Corporation began capitalizing exploration costs on the property in accordance with its capitalization policy.
-Prior to 2015, the Corporation only capitalized licensing costs associated with Altan Nar.
+Erdene received the 4,669 hectare Altan Nar mining license including the Altan Nar gold, silver, lead and zinc resource, on March 5, 2020, from the Mineral Resource and Petroleum Authority of Mongolia, through the conversion of its legacy Tsenkher Nomin exploration license.